ldavila/ist256-sp2016-eps4/README.md

 - If statement.
 Know all the forms of the if statement, and when it is appropriate to use each. if, if...else, if else if ladder.
 Logical operators, and, or and not.
 - Switch statement.
 How does it work?
 When to use switch versus if?
 What does break do in the switch statement?
 - For loop.
 Know the three elements of a for loop.
 Start, Stop and Increment / Decrement.
 Understand the Increment / Decrement operators.
 Write loops to work in various ways.
+- Java keywords like static, public private, final, and void.
 - While loops.
 Pre-test, post-test, mid-test loops.
 Using break to force an exit condition.
 Sentinel controlled loops.
 When to use for versus when to use while.
+No code traces.
 - Code tracing.
 You should be able to trace code using all the constructs discussed above.
 - Code writing.
 The code writing assignment stops at lesson 10.
 No lesson 11 stuff on the code writing assignment.
 You will have to use a Java Class in the code writing assignment.